We will reach out soon with more information. Let's ensure great customer experiences, together.

 Soft Skills Breakdown Through Customer Service Quality Assurance:

-The chart below highlights the most common soft skills we found in QA rubrics - and measures the effect each one has one CSAT.
+The chart below highlights the most common soft skills we found in QA scorecards - and measures the effect each one has one CSAT.
 Take a look 👇

 Authenticity and a friendly tone were the strongest drivers of high CSAT.
 Following closely were empathy and using the customer’s name.
 What was particularly interesting is that the soft skills that some managers stress the most had very little impact on Customer Satisfaction.
 When many managers QA, they focus especially on building rapport and increasing personalization.
 Our research showed that these factors have relatively little impact on CSAT.